wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Resource

-A business asset.
-For example, a staff member, a room, or equipment that's needed to provide a service.
+Physical assets like rooms, equipment, or facilities needed for services.
+Resources only have event schedules showing when they're booked, with availability based on business hours.
 Each resource has a schedule that defines its availability.

 ## Schedule

-A collection of all sessions associated with a specific service or resource.
-It includes information necessary to calculate availability.
+Organizes events and defines when services are available or when resources are booked.
+Wix Bookings automatically creates and manages schedules via the [Calendar APIs](https://dev.wix.com/docs/api-reference/business-management/calendar/introduction) when you create services, staff members, or bookings.
 For more details, see appointment schedule, class schedule, and course schedule.

 ## Service